jonathantukunang/Jonathan_BSE_Template_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-oUvwIYvIeA?si=aX1vO9CuitIUHga1&amp;start=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+### Summary
+In my second milestone, the main thing I have accomplished is getting my accelerometer wired in and connecting my HC05 Bluetooth Modules together.
+Both of these are important for different reasons.
+The accelerometer is important because it is what is detecting movement.
+This can be tilt, acceleration, or vibration.
+In this case, I am using tilt.
+When the accelerometer is tilted in any direction, is sends a signal to my robot.
+The way it sends this signal is because of the connected HC05 Bluetooth Modules.
+One thing in this project that surprised is how the debugging of the code seems complicated but is a lot easier then it looks.
+A challenge is faced in this milestone is getting the Bluetooth Modules to connect and communicate with each other.
+I had this problem because I had installed the wrong file onto my Arduino IDE.
+So all I had to do was install the correct file.
+Now, I need to make the Hand Module wireless, and add some modifications.

 # First Milestone